Analysis | The Clippers pinned their title hopes on grit and substance, but they were all bark and no bite

 This was a swift comeuppance for a Clippers team that chirped more than any other in the bubble, both from the bench during games and in front of the microphones afterward.
 Shortly before the playoffs, George and Patrick Beverley mocked Portland Trail Blazers guard Damian Lillard for missing a clutch free throw, with George telling Lillard that he was “getting sent home this year” and Beverley adding, “Cancun on three.”

-In the first round, Montrezl Harrell was caught on camera calling Dallas Mavericks star Luka Doncic a “b---- a — white boy.”
+In the first round, Montrezl Harrell was caught on camera calling Dallas Mavericks star Luka Doncic a “b---- a — White boy.”
 (Harrell later apologized.)
 Marcus Morris also engaged in chest-to-chest talks with Doncic after delivering multiple hard fouls, leading Doncic to say after the series that he “[doesn’t] want to deal with that kind of player.”

 Then, after a Game 3 win in the second round, Beverley accused Jokic of selling calls and sideswiped Doncic in the process.
 “He presents the same thing [Luka] Doncic presents: a lot of flailing,” Beverley said.
 He puts a lot of pressure on the referees to make the right calls.”